trimstray/the-book-of-secret-knowledge/README.md

 ## For whom?

-It is intended for everyone and anyone - for system and network administrators, for devops, for pentesters or security researches.
+It is intended for everyone and anyone - especially for system and network administrators, devops, pentesters or security researchers.

 ## :ballot_box_with_check: Todo